fangoaish/SQL__Cleaning-Data-for-NashvilleHousing-Data/README.md

 -- identify the duplicate rows
 -- use ROW_NUMBER() OVER (PARTITION BY )
 -- duplicate ones are those which row_num > 1
-CREATE TEMPORARY TABLE Nash_Table_no_duplicates
+-- Method no1: Check Duplicates with nested queries CREATE TEMPORARY TABLE Nash_Table_no_duplicates
 SELECT *
 From(
 SELECT *,
 	ROW_NUMBER() OVER (PARTITION BY ParcelID,
 									PropertyAddress,
                                     SalePrice,
                                     SaleDate,
                                     LegalReference ORDER BY UniqueID) AS row_num FROM NashvilleHousing.`nashville _housing`
 ) AS Nash_Table
 Where row_num > 1
+ORDER BY UniqueID;

+-- Method no2: Check Duplicates with CTE
+WITH RownumCTE AS
+(
+SELECT *,
+	ROW_NUMBER() OVER (PARTITION BY ParcelID,
+									PropertyAddress,
+                                    SalePrice,
+                                    SaleDate,
+                                    LegalReference ORDER BY UniqueID) AS row_num FROM NashvilleHousing.`nashville _housing`
+ORDER BY ParcelID
+)
+SELECT * FROM RownumCTE
+WHERE row_num > 1
 ORDER BY UniqueID;

 ```